crossplane/docs/content/v1.17/guides/write-a-composition-function-in-go.md

 	// logs.
 A function can use response.Normal and response.Warning to emit
 	// Kubernetes events associated with the XR it's operating on. log.Info("Added desired buckets", "region", region, "count", len(names))

+	// You can set a custom status condition on the claim.
+This allows you
+	// to communicate with the user.
+	response.ConditionTrue(rsp, "FunctionSuccess", "Success").
+		TargetCompositeAndClaim()

 	return rsp, nil
 }